 This chapter describes fine-grained permissions management for your Application Operations Management (AOM).
 If your HUAWEI CLOUD account does not need individual Identity and Access Management (IAM) users, then you may skip over this chapter.

-A policy is a set of permissions defined in JSON format.
 By default, new IAM users do not have any permissions assigned.
-You need to add a user to one or more groups, and assign permissions policies to these groups.
+You need to add a user to one or more groups, and assign permissions policies or roles to these groups.
 The user then inherits permissions from the groups it is a member of.
 This process is called authorization.
-After authorization, the user can perform specified operations on AOM based on the permissions.
-For details about the policy syntax structure and example, see Policy Syntax.
+After authorization, the user can perform specified operations on AOM.

 A HUAWEI CLOUD account has all of the permissions required to call all APIs, but IAM users must have the required permissions specifically assigned.
 The permissions required for calling an API are determined by the actions supported by the API.
 Only users who have been granted permissions can call the API successfully.
 For example, if an IAM user queries metrics using an API, the user must have been granted permissions that allow the aom:metric:get action.